-The Issuer believes in a prudent approach in relation to its capital requirements and maintains a strong capital base, with a ratio of own funds to total risk weighted assets, on a consolidated basis, of 22.38 per cent. at the end of June 2023, of which 18.57 per cent. was Tier 1 capital, and 3.81 per cent. was Tier 2 capital.
-The Issuer intends to maintain and strengthen its capital position and, as part of its strategy in this respect, intends to issue MREL compliant securities such as the Notes under the Programme, which has a total authorised size of EUR 1.5 billion.
+The Issuer believes in a prudent approach in relation to its capital requirements and maintains a strong capital base, with a ratio of own funds to total risk weighted assets, on a consolidated basis, of 20.81 per cent. at the end of 2022, of which 18.4 per cent. was Tier 1 capital, and 2.4 per cent. was Tier 2 capital.
+The Issuer intends to maintain and strengthen its capital position and, as part of its strategy in this respect, intends to issue MREL compliant securities such as the Notes and other future securities to be issued under the Programme, which has a total authorized size of EUR 1 billion.